marianheil/HepSW_bootstrap/UserInfo/README.txt

 Some packages are dependent on others, e.g. rivet depends on FastJet & HepMC2.
 The specific dependencies are listed in NAME-VERSION/NAMEdependencies.sh.
-Add everything listed in there to you ~/.bashrc.
+Add everything listed in there to your ~/.bashrc.

 # Missing dependencies, e.g. GLIBCXX 3.4.20